-Amber Rice, PhD

-Pronouns: She/Her/Hers

-Department of Agricultural Education, Technology and Innovation

-Department Website: https://agriculture.arizona.edu/

-Location: 205C Saguaro Hall E-mail: amrice@arizona.edu

-Cell Phone: (502) 294-6137; please leave a detailed voice mail Office Hours: Individual appointments upon email request

-Online Availability: Email response time is 24 hours during work week
+Amber Rice, PhD Pronouns: She/Her/Hers Department of Agricultural Education, Technology and Innovation Department Website: https://agriculture.arizona.edu/ Location: 205C Saguaro Hall E-mail: amrice@arizona.edu Cell Phone: (502) 294-6137; please leave a detailed voice mail Office Hours: Individual Zoom appointments upon email request Online Availability: Email response time is 24 hours during work week

-COURSE MEETING TIME & LOCATION: Wednesdays, 3:30-6:30pm, 104 Saguaro Hall
+COURSE MEETING TIME: Online, Asynchronous

-COURSE DESCRIPTION: Workshop that deals with the practical application of teaching/learning theories at the college level as they relate to instructional methodologies, strategies, and planning.
+Course Description: Workshop that deals with the practical application of teaching/learning theories at the college level as they relate to instructional methodologies, strategies, and planning.
 This will include instructional objectives, content organization, and assessment of learning experiences.
-The course will involve the exchange of ideas and will focus on practical methods, skills, and principles pertinent to higher education.
+The workshop will involve the exchange of ideas and will focus on practical methods, skills, and principles pertinent to higher education.